maikelthedev/maikeldotuk.github.io/_posts/2018-01-24-once-upon-a-time.markdown

 categories: jobseeking project
 ---
 ## So, what is this?
-This is a blog, created in [Jekyll](https://jekyllrb.com/) a simple static page creator for blogs that do not require a database.
+This is a blog, created in [Jekyll](https://jekyllrb.com/) a simple static page creator for blogs that does not require a database.
 I didn't know how to use it, never heard of it, until two hours ago.

 At around 3pm today I started a search about blogging platforms, I'm already aware and knowledgeable of [Wordpress](https://wordpress.org/download/) (I had a self-hosted blog for about 7 years) and [Ghost](https://ghost.org/) so I wanted a bit of a challenge.